More than a dozen men on bikes steal car, force driver out in Streeterville

 The men who stole the car were seen throwing his items outside on the street.

 Police said four men got into the car and took off westbound on Grand Avenue.
-The others in the groups followed on their bikes.
+The others in the group followed on their bikes.

 "I just saw they ran away with the car...I was so scared," the witness said.